 Minimum/Maximum: 10 guests/16 guests

-- Embark on a journey through the Mississippi Delta and find out first-hand why NPCA is prioritizing necessary protections for the region’s abundance of civil rights history
+- Embark on a journey through the Mississippi Delta and see first-hand why NPCA is prioritizing necessary protections for the region’s abundance of civil rights history

 Renaissance Montgomery Hotel (B, L, D)